 Q. If I already enrolled in a plan for the new year, can I change my mind and pick a different plan instead?

-A. Yes, you can make multiple plan selections during open enrollment, as long as you complete the final plan change by the end of open enrollment.
-For 2018 coverage, open enrollment ends December 15, 2017 in all but nine states.
+A. You can make multiple plan selections during open enrollment, as long as you complete the final plan change by the end of open enrollment.
+For 2019 coverage, open enrollment ends December 15, 2018 in all but eight states and the District of Columbia.
+In California and Colorado, open enrollment has been permanently adjusted so that it will always extend into the new year.

-This is the first time that open enrollment will not continue into the new year, eliminating — in most states — the possibility of changing your mind after the start of the year.
-In prior years, people whose plans were auto-renewed were able to return to the exchange in January and pick a different plan, but that’s no longer an option for most enrollees.
+But in most states, open enrollment ends on December 15, and it’s no longer possible to change your mind after the start of the year.
+Prior to 2018, people whose plans were auto-renewed were able to return to the exchange in January and pick a different plan, but that’s no longer an option for most enrollees.

-If your 2017 coverage is being terminated because your insurer is exiting the market in your area, the exchange will pick a new plan for you if you don’t select one yourself during open enrollment.
+If your coverage is being terminated because your insurer is exiting the market in your county, the exchange will pick a new plan for you if you don’t select one yourself during open enrollment (if you have an off-exchange plan, you’ll need to pick your own replacement plan to avoid being uninsured on January 1).
 But you’ll also qualify for a special enrollment period triggered by loss of coverage.
-If that applies in your case, you’ll be able to pick a plan other than the one the exchange picked for you, and you’ll have until March 1, 2018 to make your plan selection.
+If that applies in your case, you’ll be able to pick a plan other than the one the exchange picked for you, and you’ll have the first 60 days of the new year to make your plan selection.

 If you enrolled in a plan early in open enrollment and then change your mind before open enrollment is over, contact the exchange and follow its instructions for making a plan change.
 Make a note of who helped you, and get an incident number to keep track of the steps you’ve taken.